 - Give a copy of your passport along with a copy of the page that says the passport is the property of your government, along with the telephone number of your embassy if you want to be cheeky, and tell your employer they should contact your embassy.

-Some lies and stories employers tell to persuade employees to hand over passports
+Stories employers tell to persuade employees to hand over passports

 - UAE law says the employer and/or sponsor is responsible for the employee and have to keep their passport?
 The bit about responsibility is sort of correct but the passport retention requirement is rubbish.